 6. Make sure your guests park in the right place.

 This is also another “bigey”.
 Nothing annoys people more than having someone else park in their space.
 If you live in an area where parking is scarce, consider parking your car away from your home, and allowing your guests to use your space.
-Better that than your neighbour’s space.
+Better that than your neighbor’s space.

 I made a YouTube video to show guests where to park, and this works really well.
 And then tell guests specifically where they should not park.